-Cymatics – the visualization of sound
+Cymatics – The Visualization of Sound

 Is the visible world around us the primary level of existence?
 Does it just respond to the rhythms of the invisible world of waves and vibrations?
 Does sound have the potential to create?
 These metaphysical questions received their demonstrative confirmation in a scientific discipline known as Cymatics.